jfdev001/jfdev001.github.io/_posts/2025-06-30-petsc-nonlinear-reaction-diffusion.md

     the reaction-diffusion equations.
 Critically, the user need only implement two functions.
 Taken from Bueller2021.</font></figcaption>
 </figure>

+## Adapted Implementation

+In this section we implement the necessary PETSc functions for the solution of the reaction-diffusion equations.
+These implementations correspond directly to the maths introduced in the present article.

 The PETSc function below for \\(F(u)\\) is adapted from [p4pdes/reaction.c:92-115](https://github.com/bueler/p4pdes/blob/3b222cf360dad9062f895b810b37a6e2fd0876a1/c/ch4/reaction.c#L92-L115).